verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] I choose to listen to your actions more than your words.
 They are more honest
 - [ ] I will be teaching you my secret homey handshake
 - [ ] It's more interesting than whatever you're doing now
+- [ ] Don't threaten me with a good time.